swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 ## Debugging

-VS Code provides a rich debugging experience.
+Visual Studio Code provides a rich debugging experience.
 See the [Debugging](https://code.visualstudio.com/docs/editor/debugging) documentation for more information.